johans-work/berserk/README.md

 - [ ] If you have two space bars, swap left space with enter on tap, shift on hold, and right spacebar with space on tap, layer1 on hold.
 - [ ] With the shift key free, we swap it with esc on tap, alt on hold.
 - [ ] With the esc key free, we swap it with del on tap, win on hold.
-- [ ] We add layer1 for numbers.
+- [ ] layer1 is added for numbers, layer2 for symbols, and layer3 for function keys.

-With that, we have eliminated all mod keys on the bottom row, and the num row.
+With that, we have eliminated all mod keys on the bottom row, the num row, and the fn row.

 ## phase 2: multiplication